order your copy today!

 These are tender, important, sacred areas of our lives, and it's not healthy OR helpful to have everyone weighing in and giving us their opinion.

 We are allowed to set some boundaries, and that response is the best way I've found in which to do that.
-(I do tend to follow it up with a sweet, “But tell me what you're up to!
+(I do tend to follow it up with a warm, “But tell me what you're up to!
 I'd love to hear!” so it doesn't feel quite as harsh).

 Friends, I know the holidays can be so hard, especially in moments like these.
 But I hope that having these answers in your back pocket helps.
 I know it has for me.